geosolutions-it/MapStore2/docs/user-guide/footer.md

     !!! warning
         The *Camera Position* tool is not enabled by default in MapStore.
 However, it can be configured within [application contexts](application-context.md#configure-plugins) if needed.

+!!!
+Note
+    [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) can be configured to connect to a GeoServer endpoint exposing thousands of standard CRS definitions.
+This enables users to search for and add coordinate reference systems dynamically, without redeploying the application or editing configuration files.
+    This capability is disabled by default and requires additional configuration of the CRS plugin.
+For details on how to enable it, refer to the documentation [here](https://dev-mapstore.geosolutionsgroup.com/mapstore/docs/api/plugins#plugins.CRSSelector).